knative/docs/docs/versioned/admin/editing-configmaps.md

 Accordingly, you cannot alter the contents of the `_example` key, but you can delete the `_example` key altogether or delete the annotation.

-For example, the following YAML code shows the first 24 lines of the `config-defaults` ConfigMap with the checkum highlighted.
+For example, the following YAML code shows the first 24 lines of the `config-defaults` ConfigMap with the checksum highlighted.

 ```yml linenums="1" hl_lines="11"
 piVersion: v1